chr15m/eucalypt/README.md

 ### What doesn't work?

-r/reaction is not a macro but a function that returns an atom holding the result of evaluating of a function.
+r/reaction is not a macro but a function that returns an atom holding the result of evaluating a function.

+### Examples

+See comment section of [dev.cljs](https://bitbucket.org/sonwh98/mr-clean/src/master/src/cljs/stigmergy/dev.cljs)